 From what I hear from other travellers, Delhi has a jubilant celebration, but you might need to head to a specific event to get the biggest and brightest experience.
 Some people I spoke to said that most of the events were just organised for tourists, though, so there’s a chance this won’t feel like the most “authentic” experience.

 RELATED POST: Top Things to do in Delhi

-Varanasi – The spiritual capital of India, Varanasi is another great place to have an authentic and slightly more spiritual Holi experience.
+The spiritual capital of India, Varanasi is another great place to have a more “authentic” and more spiritual Holi experience.
 But that’s not to say there won’t be plenty of fun, too.
-Read more in this fab blog post from Make My Trip.

 Unfortunately, being a girl in India (especially a foreign girl) can lead to lots of unwanted attention.
 During Holi, when the streets are crowded and everyone is pretty fired up, there are sadly a few men who use this opportunity to attempt sexual harassment.
 For the most part, this is pretty mild, but it can put a downer on an otherwise fun day.

 People from smaller villages and rural areas often come to the larger cities for Holi, and many of them have never seen a foreign woman before.
 Unfortunately, some of them have the wrong idea about Western girls and will go for a boob grab, bum pinch, or even a kiss if they see a chance.

 It’s annoying, but try not see it as a threat.
 These are just men who think very differently to us, so educate them – by getting angry if you have to.
 Be careful, stay in populated areas, and only go to places where you can see local women celebrating too.
 Here are a few more tips for solo female travellers heading to Holi…